 Increasing the Height

 We’ll need to change the canvas height.
-To do that, go to Image and select Canvas Size.
+To do that, go to the image and select Canvas Size.

 You’ll see the white areas where there is more canvas space available.
-We’ll follow the same procedures we used to extend the left and right side of the image.
+We’ll follow the same procedures we used to extend the left and right sides of the image.

 Solid backgrounds are much easier to expand than textured backgrounds.
-Notice the texture of the floor and how the expansion looks a bit distorted.
-Here’s a close-up so that you can see what we’re talking about.
+Notice the floor’s texture and how the expansion looks distorted.
+Here’s a close-up to see what we’re talking about.

 Notice how the texture moves vertically in the extended section instead of horizontally.
 When this happens, press Command/Control + Z to undo the expansion.

-The Free Transform is not going to work for the floor because there is too much detail, including the shadow that moves vertically on the right side of the image.
-What we’ll need to do is make copies of the floor and move them in place so that everything looks natural.
+The Free Transform will not work for the floor because there is too much detail, including the shadow that moves vertically on the right side of the image.
+We’ll need to make copies of the floor and carry them in place, so everything looks natural.

 Zoom in to get a better view.
 Then grab the Move tool, press Option + Shift, and drag a copy down.
 See what the image looks like.
-Look for repeating elements that make the image look splice and copied.
-If this happens, then you can try using the Clone tool to expand the floor in a natural way.
+Look for repeating elements that make the image look spliced and copied.
+If this happens, you can try using the Clone tool to expand the floor naturally.

 Using the Clone Stamp Tool